ayush111111/ayush111111.github.io/_posts/2025-06-01-Berkeley-RDI-Agents-MOOC-Overview.md

-#
+Overview of [this](https://llmagents-learning.org/sp25) Open MOOC offered by Berkeley RDI

-Overview of Open MOOC Lectures on LLM Agents
+\---

 This article summarizes the twelve lectures I attended in the Berkeley RDI course on LLM agents.
 For each lecture, I highlight what I found most interesting and explain why those insights stood out.